jfree/jcommon/README.md

 4. WHAT'S NEW
 ---------------
 Changes in each version are listed here:

+1.0.19: (30-Aug-2013) Updated Licences.java so that complete licence text is
+                      loaded on demand only (bug #1118).

 1.0.18: (23-Sep-2012) Fixed PaintList.equals() bug, fixed line break issue in
                       TextUtilities;